mosesmtwong/course-registration-auto-planner/README.md

 - If anything goes wrong, please press the "Refetch from web" button.
 - You cannot remove your preassigned courses.
 If you would like to edit them, please re-enter into the textbox and press "Process!" again.

+Scraper is not provided due to concerns of DDOS attacks.